microsoft/d365bcdv/workshops/dataverse integration workshop/README.md

 - Provisioned a few pairs of Business Central & Dataverse environments
 - Run the assisted setup on Business Central app to connect the paired environments
 - Installed our virtual table plugin from AppSource on all Dataverse environments
-- Generated a few virtual tables (*Customer/Item/Sales Order/Sales Order Line/Sales Invoice/Sales Invoice Line/Sales Shipment/Sales Shipment Line*) to make them visible on all Dataverse environments
+- Generated a few virtual tables (*Customer/Item/Sales Order/Sales Order Line*) to make them visible on all Dataverse environments
 - Created several user accounts w/ their respective username/password to perform exercises on the paired environments that are accessible to them, for example creating/configuring model-driven Power Apps, Power Automate flows, and Power Pages sites
 - Created several contact accounts w/ their respective username/password to access Power Pages sites that have been created/configured by the above users